BradHutchings/Mmojo-Server-v2/docs/301-Update-Local-Mmojo-Server-Repo.md

 ---
 ### Update Local Mmojo Server Repo
-We already have a script in place in `$HOME/scripts` to update the repo and link any updated `mm-` scripts:
+We already have a script in place in `$HOME/scripts` to update the repo and copy any updated `mm-` scripts:
 ```
 . mm-update-local-repo.sh
 ```